vmware-labs/wasm-workers-server/examples/rust-fetch/README.md

 # Rust fetch example

-Compile a Rust worker that can retrieve data from a remote endpoint.
+Compile a Rust worker that can retrieve data from a remote endpoint (via HTTP bindings).
 You can run it in Wasm Workers Server.

 ## Prerequisites